 You don’t skydive without checking your parachute first.

 You don’t scuba dive without testing the oxygen tanks.
-And you definitely don’t want to have sex without a condom before you and your partner get tested for STIs.
+If you have had or are having sex without a condom, you should get tested for STIs.

 Here is where you can learn the Who, What, When, Where, Why, and How for all your testing questions.

 - You and your partner are planning to start having sex

 - You have sex with a new partner

 - You or your partner have been sexually active and have not been tested